sp80808/EchoChain/LandingPage/project/README.md

 *   **"Polkadot.js extension not found"**: Ensure the browser extension is installed and enabled.
 *   **"Failed to connect to blockchain"**: Verify that your EchoChain node is running and accessible at the configured RPC URL (`ws://127.0.0.1:9944` by default).
 Check your network connection.
-*   **"Failed to upload file to IPFS"**: Ensure your local IPFS daemon is running and accessible at its HTTP API endpoint (`http://127.0.0.1:5001` by default).
+*   **"Failed to upload file to IPFS"**: Ensure your local IPFS daemon is running and accessible at its HTTP API endpoint (`http://172.0.0.1:5001` by default).
+Note: The IPFS daemon typically runs on `127.0.0.1` (localhost).
 *   **Transaction failures**: Check the browser console for detailed error messages from the Polkadot.js extension or the blockchain node.
 Ensure you have sufficient funds and the correct permissions for the transaction.
 *   **Build errors**: Run `npm install` (or `yarn install`) again to ensure all dependencies are correctly installed.
 Clear your `node_modules` and `package-lock.json` (or `yarn.lock`) and reinstall if issues persist.